kalki/RoboND-Rover-Project/report.md

 #### Explore ####

-1. With more accurate navigatable map, it could just if map is explored more accurate by check boundary of navigated.
+1. With more accurate navigable map, it could just if map is explored more accurate by check boundary of navigated.
-2. Rover's speed cound be faster if it can identify rock better and avoid it.
+2. Rover's speed could be faster if it can identify rock better and avoid it.
-3. Rover need to handle hard corder better, by refine area definition and decision tree.
+3. Rover need to handle hard corner better, by refine area definition and decision tree.
 4. Rover should introduce right edge follow mode to handle exception case better.

 #### Rock ####

 1. Consider rock at right side if rover can navigate in very small range.
-2. Get better approching method, avoid obstacles.
+2. Get better approaching method, avoid obstacles.
 3. In rock picking, handle rock lost in visual better, tolerate short missing.
 Try to find rock if lost in visual.

 #### Navigate ####

 1. Handle close distance (with 2 pixel) better, to keep angle stable.
-2. Avoid obstacle better by conisder more vosion image input.
+2. Avoid obstacle better by consider more vision image input.
 3. Avoid rock better.

 #### Exception ####